 Bus stations in Western Ukraine are the best places to talk to random strangers.
 I learned to recognise the call to a stranger: звідки? — where are you from? — and off we would go.
 Useful if you find yourself again and again at bus station no.3 in Ivano-Frankivsk, where I heard many life stories.
 If you’re lucky, someone might invite you into their garden to drink apple juice.

-Five: When all else fails, try the Google Translate app.
+#5: When all else fails, try a translate app.

 Remember, although you might see this1